seeingnft/teia-/Setting-up-a-Teia-Mirror-Clone.md

 _by Manitcor_

-### Using npm
+### Build
-if you use yarn just translate the commands
+if you use pnpm or yarn just translate the commands

 ```bash
 git clone https://github.com/teia-community/teia-ui.git